Tetrahexyldecyl Ascorbate: The Best Vitamin C For Your Skin

 Only when formulated and packaged properly is vitamin C able to deliver on its promises of far-reaching skin benefits.

-The most common form of vitamin C used in skincare is L-ascorbic acid.
-It’s a cost-effective form of vitamin C, making it attractive for the bottom line.
-However, among industry insiders and experts, it’s known for being notoriously unstable and prone to oxidation.
-This is especially true when packaging exposes the formula to light and air.
 If you’ve purchased a vitamin C serum in the past and found that it turned brown, that is an indicator that it has oxidized and is no longer good to use.
-This is why many vitamin C serums are unreliable and sometimes unable to deliver the glowing results we’ve come to expect from our vitamin C serums – leaving us with irritation and buyers remorse.
+This is why many vitamin C serums are unreliable and sometimes unable to deliver the glowing results we’ve come to expect from our vitamin C serums – leaving us with an inactive formula, skin irritation and buyer’s remorse.

 Many forms of vitamin C require water-based formulas.
 This makes it difficult for the serums to successfully penetrate beyond the skin’s protective water barrier.
 Most water-soluble forms of vitamin C are also highly acidic, which can disrupt a healthy skin barrier and cause major irritation.